 Type: Future affordable housing and community-serving space.

 Currently dubbed “Timberline,” this site is 30 acres at 1100 S. Timberline Rd., Fort Collins.
 The vacant, “employment”-zoned land is situated between city-owned natural areas and a commercial/industrial corridor.
-In response to public input, ULC plans to deliver a mixed-use community that can nurture and sustain a strong sense of community, inclusivity and quality of life.
+In response to public input, ULC plans to deliver a mixed-use development that can nurture and sustain a strong sense of community, inclusivity and quality of life.
 It will be an affordable, equitable, sustainable place for Fort Collins residents to live, work and play.
 ULC’s future development here is a partnership with Elevation Community Land Trust and the Bohemian Foundation.

 Harlan Nonprofit Center East